Supreme Court registry

 These registries are open for general business on weekdays (except public and court holidays).
 Check with your local courthouse for specific opening times.

-You can file documents in Supreme Court registries from Monday to Friday, 8.30am–4.30pm (excluding public and court holidays) or mail them to the registrar of the Supreme Court in your local area.
+You can file documents in Supreme Court registries from Monday to Friday during business hours (excluding public and court holidays), or mail them to the registrar of the Supreme Court in your local area.

-The Brisbane registry can be opened after hours in urgent situations, but a deputy registrar must authorise the opening.
-You need to pay a fee at the time of opening.
+The Brisbane registry can be opened after hours in urgent situations, but a registrar must authorise the opening.
+You need to pay the relevant fee, as prescribed by regulation, at the time of opening.

 If you wish to have the registry opened out of hours, contact the security console of the QEII Courts of Law, George Street, Brisbane on (07) 3738 7744.